-Participating in devotional services that take place during your service time is part of military service.
-Instead of a devotional service, conscripts may choose a voluntary, non-religious event aiming at enhancing their psychological and ethical capabilities.
+Conscripts participate in devotional services that take place during service time.
+Alternatively, conscripts may opt for a non-religious event that aims to enhance their mental and ethical performance.
 Participation in any devotional event that takes places when you are on leave or during free time is voluntary.
-It is also possible for conscripts to take confirmation classes and get confirmed.
+It is also possible for conscripts to take confirmation classes and get confirmed during service.

-Conscripts may also get in touch with chaplains when it comes to questions regarding life and military service.
-Chaplains help people in a holistic way according to their needs and situation in life by listening and talking to them and helping them find solutions to their issues.
+Conscripts may also get in touch with the chaplains to discuss any questions regarding life and military service.
+The chaplains are there to help you find solutions to whatever issues you are dealing with in your life, by listening to you and talking to you.
 The chaplains are also bound by absolute confidentiality.
-Chaplains are a part of each garrison's multi-professional support network and psycho-social support group.
+Each garrison have chaplains in its multi-professional support network and in the crisis management psycho-social support group.